yutotakano/discord-haskell-monad/README.md

 `safe-exceptions` package) wherever.

 In addition, the code may now explicitly throw a @HttpException@ or a
-@ResponseParseError@, which were previously consumed after logging.
+@ResponseParseException@, which were previously consumed after logging.
 Note that, due to this separation of errors and explicit exception throws, the functionality you get from `try . call $ ... :: Either RestCallErrorCode a` is different to the original `restCall`.
 Specifically, all parse errors which would have